What Is the Difference Between Grand Theft and Petty Theft?

 If the value of stolen property is below $50, a California judge may treat the crime as a misdemeanor and fine the individual $250.
 Just like in grand theft, if there are circumstances such as a prior criminal history, it is within the judge’s discretion to increase the sentence.

-There are defenses to both grand theft and petty theft in California, but accused individuals must hire an attorney experienced with these cases in order to successfully defend against them.
+There are defenses to both grand theft and petty theft in California, but accused individuals should hire a San Diego theft defense attorney experienced with these cases in order to successfully defend against them.

 At JD Law, we have the experience to help.
 If you have been charged with either grand theft or petty theft in Vista, call us today at (760) 630-2000.
 We will review your case with you and give you your best chance at a successful outcome in court.